Katherine Behar: Autoresponder.exe

 Autoresponder.exe (2012) is a 4K video that slowly scans to reveal an image of an executive desk standing on end in a disheveled office.
 The video compares a scene of managerial power to automated e-mail scripts, implying that like the e-mail reply software, corporate culture is impersonal, ineffective, and tone-deaf.

 Compositions for Bit

 Compositions for Bit (2010) is Behar's farewell concert for Disney’s original cult-classic Tron that took place at Judson Church in New York, NY.
 The interactive concert featured the polyhedron sidekick Bit as three larger than life sculptures—each holding a dancer, lasers, video mixes, original sound scores, and other components of arcade culture that were brought together as an immersive environment.

 3G56k

 3G56k (2009) is an interactive installation and BDSM-themed performance involving a twelve-foot touchscreen "iPhone" and a ten-foot tower computer.
 The iPhone requires a human "dialer" to input a number to call the dial-up modem inside the pink computer tower.
 Each call causes an analog thermal fax to slowly print out an image of the rubber hose connecting the two machines through an opening in the tower.

-Building Blocks

-Building Blocks (2008) is a public performance and video project made for the Camouflash exhibition, concerning the 2007 demolition of the Centrum Warenhaus in Dresden.
-Four dancers each inhabit a silver shape modeled after the Centrum Warenhaus’ aluminum "honey-comb" facade.
-The pieces briefly meet at the building's original site and try to reassemble themselves, disperse, and roll away towards the exhibition site.